cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

   a given *point in time*
-- `pg_basebackup`: create a PostgreSQL cluster by cloning an existing one of the same major version using `pg_basebackup` via streaming replication protocol - useful if you want to migrate databases to Cloud Native PostgreSQL, even from outside Kubernetes.
+- `pg_basebackup`: create a PostgreSQL cluster by cloning an existing one of the same major version using `pg_basebackup` via streaming replication protocol - useful if you want to migrate databases to CloudNativePG, even from outside Kubernetes.

 Differently from the `initdb` method, both `recovery` and `pg_basebackup`